Buying real estate in Laos?

 Sources: Lao Times, ETIC Hotels, Switch Asia

-Investing in properties for the expatriate community in Laos can be a smart move.
+Investing in properties that appeal to the expatriate community in Laos can significantly boost your returns.

-Sources: Trading Economics, Bamboo Routes, Expat Arrivals
+Sources: Trading Economics, Expat Arrivals

 In Laos, getting a building permit can be quite a journey.